 1. Hire a lawyer

 It may sound cliché, but if you do not live in Madeira nor are acquainted with Portuguese and Madeiran law, a specialised real estate lawyer can represent, advise and guide you throughout the entire acquisition (or rental process).
-Our team at MCS is composed of four English-speaking lawyers who dedicate themselves to advising expat clients investing in Madeira Island.
+MCS works with English-speaking lawyers who dedicate themselves to advising expat clients investing in Madeira Island.

 3. Due diligence when Buying Property in Portugal